egara/buttermanager/README.md

 # ButterManager

 ---------------------
-## IMPORTANT!: Manual intervention for upgrading ButterManager from 2.3-1 to 2.3-2 on Arch and derivatives
+## IMPORTANT!: Manual intervention for upgrading ButterManager from 2.3-1 to newer version on Arch and derivatives

 Sorry, I made a mistake packaging the version **2.3-1** of ButterManager in AUR.
 The way the application is installed in this version is different because no virtual environment is required anymore.
 Because of this, I changed PKGBUILD but I introduced a mistake on it.
 Now, it is fixed in version **2.3-2**, but manual intervention is required for upgrading.
 First, try to upgrade normally ButterManager using your AUR package manager.
 You can see some errors: